Breast Cancer in men

 Oh no, no, no, no. It’s- no you don’t.
 I suppose some people might have, but I didn’t.
 I just thought it were- it’s just one of those things that’ll go away.
 I mean even when they did tests- they did mammogram and then they did tests you know they have this machine, and they push and shove, and then they go round, there’s been many a time and they looking at the screen, and they said, “Oh there’s a lump, oh that’s all right”.
 And there were one time, we were having a laugh about it, cause she says, “Oh you’ve got a couple of lumps on this side”.
 She said, “Let’s have a look at them”, oh she says, “Oh that one’s all right.
 Oh that’s great”, so I said, “What’s that”, and she said, “Cause I’ve just shifted that right over your breast”.
 [Laughs] She said, “It’s down the bottom but it’s gone to the top now”.
 She says … “So we won’t worry about there”.
 So, you know, but that sort of thing you get, the sort of, all the time trying to relax you and, brilliant.

-An ultrasound scan may be done to get a different type of picture of the breast tissue, or it might be used to help the doctor to see where a lump is so that a sample of cells or a piece of breast tissue can be taken to look at under a microscope (a biopsy).
-A biopsy on a breast lump may be done either using a fine needle to draw off a sample of cells (Fine needle aspiration) or using a larger needle to obtain a small amount of the tissue (core biopsy).
+An ultrasound scan may be done to get a different type of picture of the breast tissue, or it might be used to help the doctor to see where a lump is so that a sample of cells or a piece of breast tissue can be removed to look at under a microscope (this is called a biopsy).
+A biopsy on a breast lump may be done either using a fine needle to draw off a sample of cells (a fine needle aspiration) or using a larger needle to obtain a small amount of the tissue (a core biopsy).

 Age at interview: 57